 Most videos at the time were slick productions featuring impossibly pretty people in unexpected locations, but Dexys' video was delightfully different, with the overall-clad band acting out the love story on a gritty street.
 Kevin Rowland doing an earnest jig became a defining image of the early MTV era.
 When we asked him about shooting it, he told us: "It was one day.
 We started at 6 in the morning, we finished very late at night.
 It just kind of worked."

 When this hit #1 in the US, it knocked Michael Jackson's "Billie Jean

 " off the top spot.

-This was the biggest-selling song of 1982 in the United Kingdom. (thanks, Martin - London, United Kingdom)
+This was the biggest-selling single of 1982 in the United Kingdom.

 The girl representing Eileen in the video was played by Maire Fahey.
 The actress' sister Siobhan Fahey was a member of Bananarama ("Cruel Summer